braedynl/CSE231-020-SS20/README.md

 | 15: 4/19    |     | Read Ch.13       |  |         | [Lecture Videos](https://www.cse.msu.edu/~cse231/Online/last_week.html) | | [Project 11](https://www.cse.msu.edu/~cse231/Online/Projects/Project11)/[Lab 15](https://www.cse.msu.edu/~cse231/Online/Labs/Lab15/) |                        |
 | 16: 4/26    |     |        | Final Exam     |         |                    |                |        |                        |

-Schedule is taken directly from the [course schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html) on the main website.
+The schedule is taken directly from the [course schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html) on the main website.
 If there are any mistakes on this schedule, please notify me immediately.

 Links may not be direct because of a required login for some websites.